-Looking ahead, the Group will continue to strengthen its customized comprehensive apparel designing and sourcing services to cater the existing and potential customers' needs.
+The Group will continue to strengthen its customized comprehensive apparel designing and sourcing services to cater the existing and potential customers' needs.
 The Group will actively promote its products in various ways including (i) display and promote sample products in showroom in Hong Kong and in the UK during customers' visits; and (ii) e-promotion via online platforms tailored for individual customers.
 The Directors believe that regular communications with the Group's customers allows the Group to better understand their needs and requirements, which in turn will strengthen the relationships between the Group and its customers.

-The Directors will continue to review and evaluate the business objectives and strategies and make timely execution taking into account the business risks and market uncertainties.
 The Directors will also continue to explore suitable business and investment opportunities to create and nurture new profit growth drivers which in time will bring sustainable and stable development to the Group.